The cheapest sous vide circulator on the market

 I tend to cook meat sous vide more than anything else.
 Chicken breast in the sous vide comes out so tender and juicy.
 It is great to use for wraps, on pasta, or just on its own.
 The Anova Sous Vide Circulator does a great job getting up to the temperature and holding it.
 A quick setting of 146F and the machine is off heating the water.
 The one thing I found I needed to be careful of, is to make sure that there is an open space between the vacuum sealed bags of meat.
 In the picture above, I cooked a bunch of chicken breasts (7 actually) and had them in multiple bags.
 It is necessary that there is space between each bag so the water can circulate all around the bag for even cooking.
 This is typical for all sous vide machines.

 The machine’s one weakness is in the actual circulation of the water.
 Whether it is in the design of the machine or the power of the motor, I did not notice much movement in the water.
 This can become more of an issue when there are multiple bags of food in the water.
+Sometimes the unit created a loud scratching sound.
+This was due to the steel sleeve loosening and causing the water impeller to scrape against the steel sleeve.
+This was quite annoying and seems to be a design flaw in the unit.

 Clean up of the Anova Sous Vide Circulator is simple.
 The bottom shield can twist off and be rinsed, and the rest can be left to air dry.
 The Anova product is handy for people wanting to get into sous vide cooking but who do not have the counter space for one of the larger countertop units.
 This particular product is nice and small and can be packed away until needed.
 At $199 I am very impressed with the product as it is comparable to some of the more expensive immersion circulation units out the the market.